elseu/sdu-react-scripts/packages/babel-plugins/README.md

-# Babel
+# Babel Plugins

-## Plugin: transform-titan-pure-annotations
+## transform-titan-pure-annotations
 With this babel plugin you can transform @elseu/sdu-titan to make it export only pure functions.
 Since sdu-titan exports a hoc names withTitan, many frameworks don't recognize this as a pure function.
 You can use this babel plugin with rollup like this: